- What is a patent?

 - What does "patent pending" mean?

-Patent pending is a mark placed on products to inform the public that a patent application has been filed to protect the product.
-It is intended to dissuade others from copying the product, and often also used to indicate to the public that the product is inventive or new.
+Patent pending is a notice placed on products to inform the public that a patent application has been filed to protect the product.
+It is usually intended to dissuade others from copying the product, and often also used to indicate to the public that the product is inventive or new.